Testimonial ++ Internship ++ USA

-I had done some online research and there were lots of negative reports about such agencies.
-I hesitantly contacted studentsgoabroad and was positively surprised.
-I could reach my contact persons in Germany always easily, they answered my questions quickly and also their colleagues in the US where very friendly and helped me filling out all the forms necessary to get a visa.
-The wish to get a payed internship unfortunately had not become true, but my wish to work in NYC did.
-There were some delays in the visa process so that I only got the visa two days before my flight.
-But in the end everything went out well so that I could start my internship in New York on time.
+I did some online researches that came up with tons of negative reports and feedbacks against such agencies, so I contacted Students Go Abroad very hesitantly, and was quite shocked by the positive outcome and experience.
+I could always reach the contact person in Germany very easily, and their colleagues in the US were friendly.
+The wish to get a paid internship did not work, but my dream to work in NYC did!
+There was a delay during the Visa process so I only got my visa two days before my flight.
+In the end, everything worked well so I could start my internship in NYC on time!

 From Brooklyn to New Jersey

-In General I want to advice everybody to do an internship in the US and especially in New York.
-I have learnt so much, personally as well as professionally.
-The placement service of studentsgoabroad was also very good.
-The service is reliable and legitimate.
+In general, I want to advise everyone to at least try doing an internship in the US, especially New York.
+I learned so much, in personal and professional matters.
+The placement service done by Students Go Abroad was also very good.
+I can assure you that they are reliable and legitimate.

 This might also be interesting for you

 Marcus' Honest Interview: Internship Abroad to Barcelona, Why Not?